cxc330/EECS391_prog3/README.md

 	./section2partB.sh //for Gold: 1000, Wood: 1000, and no BuildPeasant

-	./section3partA.sh for Gold: 1000, Wood: 1000, and yes BuildPeasant
+	./section3partA.sh //for Gold: 1000, Wood: 1000, and yes BuildPeasant

-	./section3partB.sh for Gold: 3000, Wood: 2000, and yes BuildPeasant
+	./section3partB.sh //for Gold: 3000, Wood: 2000, and yes BuildPeasant

 To Clean Up: